pruthvisri2008-gif/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.
+1. Load the employee dataset and divide it into features and target (salary).

-2.
+2. Split the data into training and testing sets.

-3.
+3. Train the Decision Tree Regressor model using the training data.

-4.
+4. Predict the salary for test data and evaluate the model’s performance.

 ## Program:
 ```
 /*
 Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
-Developed by:
+Developed by:Pruthvisri A
-RegisterNumber:
+RegisterNumber:25013683
 */

 import pandas as pd